vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * Specially formatted and signed JSON messages
 * Data internal to Vega's state (for example the latest block timestamp)

-### What's in a data source specification
-Data source specifications include the particular information to be processed for the market that the data source is targeting.
-The specifications are ennumerated when the market is proposed.

-When looking for or building a data source, ensure the following information is available.
+When looking for or building a data source, ensure the following information is provided if you're looking to verify the source, or searching for/creating a data source to use for a market proposal.

 Data sources must provide:
 * Type of data source (e.g. `vega.builtin.timestamps`, `Open Oracle`)
 * Data type (e.g. float for a price)
 * Data source specific details

+### What's in a data source specification
+Data source specifications include the particular information to be processed for the market that the data source is targeting.
+The specifications are ennumerated when the market is proposed.

+When looking for or building a data source, ensure the following types are available, so the information can be used in a market proposal.

 Data sources must be able to emit the following data types:
 * Number - for prices or in filter comparisons